Fact: In the military, soldiers learn how to push past their perceived limits.

 Why is it important to us all?

 Adopting that protocol, businesses (or sales persons) will introduce clarity to their email communication.
 And as a result, make sure the recipient receives exactly the kind of information you wanted to pass.
-Your poorly formatted email could derail your marketing efforts: the difference between mission accomplished and mission failure.
+Your poorly formatted email could derail many of your otherwise succesful marketing efforts: the difference between mission accomplished and mission failure.

 Whether you sell products or are in the service industry, you can always make your emails cleaner and crisper.
 As such, your campaign will elicit quicker, higher-quality responses from colleagues and clients.